 The Legend of Zelda: Skyward Sword has examples as well.
 This includes Groose getting turned on over the thought that Zelda made the sailcloth, the fact that the sail-cloths description says (just after Zelda has taken it of herself) "...It smells nice too...".
 Word of God confirmed that they tried as best they could too hide in many adult moments while still keeping it an all ages game.

 The mermaid in The Legend of Zelda: Link's Awakening is hiding from you because she's missing her top, which got censored in the American version.
-But Crazy Tracy sells you potions by sensually massaging a ten-year-old boy while calling him "big guy" and giggling.
+But Crazy Tracy sells you potions by sensually massaging a young boy while calling him "big guy" and giggling.

 Dragon Quest has puff puff therapy, over and over again.
 Since puff is the sound you make when you blow...
 Bonus points for the first "puff puff" in III ultimately having her father give the actual massage.
 And we thought only the dungeons had traps.

 Dragon Quest is also illustrated by Toriyama, whose original Dragon Ball manga is VERY clear about what "puff puff" means.
 In Dragon Quest VIII it's possible to see an uncensored puff puff session ... mind, there at least it's not what you're expecting.note It's quite hilarious to give everybody a Puff Puff.
 Angelo and Yangus are clearly smiling.
 But Jessica just calmly sits there not looking pleased.